 Reducing Your Risk of Developing Type 2 Diabetes

 Regular Exercise and Weight LossInsulin is a hormone produced in the body.
-It helps glucose (sugar) move out of the blood and into body tissue for use as energy.
+It helps glucose move out of the blood and into body tissue for use as energy.
 Excess body weight makes your tissue less responsive to insulin.
 This can lead to high blood glucose levels.
-By losing weight, your body tissue will be more sensitive to insulin and will be better able to use insulin.Regular exercise can help reduce your risk of type 2 diabetes in two ways:
+By losing weight, your body tissue will be more sensitive to insulin and will be better able to use insulin.Regular exercise can help reduce your risk of type 2 diabetes in 2 ways:

 - Exercise alone lowers blood glucose levels by making your cells more sensitive to insulin.